 Andrew Hill is an Associate Editor and Management Editor of the FT.
-He writes a weekly column on global business, strategy and management.
-His book Leadership in the Headlines will be published in 2016.
+He writes a weekly column on business, strategy and management.
+His book Leadership in the Headlines was published in 2016.

-Andrew was City Editor of the FT and editor of the daily Lombard column on British business and finance from September 2006 to December 2010.
-Since joining the FT in 1988, he has also worked as Financial Editor, Comment & Analysis Editor, New York Bureau Chief, Foreign News Editor, and correspondent in Brussels and Milan.
+Since joining the FT in 1988, Andrew has worked in various roles, including editor of the daily Lombard column on British business and finance, Financial Editor, Comment & Analysis Editor, New York Bureau Chief, Foreign News Editor, and correspondent in Brussels and Milan.

-He was named Best Commentator at the 2009 Business Journalist of the Year Awards, where he also received the Decade of Excellence award for sustained achievement in business and financial journalism.
-He received the Towers Watson HR Journalist of the Year Award in 2012.
+He was named Business Commentator of the Year 2016 in the Editorial Intelligence Comment Awards and Best Commentator at the 2009 Business Journalist of the Year Awards, where he also received the Decade of Excellence award for sustained achievement in business and financial journalism.

 Andrew is chair of the University of Cambridge Alumni Communications Working Group and a member of the university’s Alumni Advisory Board.
 He is also a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) and a Companion of the Guild of St George, the charitable trust founded by John Ruskin.